top of page

 A Portrait.

-The Portraits series emerges from brief encounters in the underground — a space of enforced proximity between strangers, where direct eye contact most often causes a sense of awkwardness.
-Absorbed in themselves, the faces most often look downward; they do not return the gaze and do not enter into dialogue.
+The series A Portrait emerges from brief encounters in the underground, a space of enforced proximity between strangers, where direct eye contact often creates a sense of awkwardness.
+Absorbed in themselves, the faces often look downward.
+They rarely return the gaze or enter into dialogue.

-The Portraits series emerges from brief encounters in the underground — a space of enforced proximity between strangers, where direct eye contact most often causes a sense of awkwardness.
-Absorbed in themselves, the faces most often look downward; they do not return the gaze and do not enter into dialogue.
+The series A Portrait emerges from brief encounters in the underground, a space of enforced proximity between strangers, where direct eye contact often creates a sense of awkwardness.
+Absorbed in themselves, the faces often look downward.
+They rarely return the gaze or enter into dialogue.

 The process of making the works emphasises the gap between perception and image.
-The initial observation is translated into text; the text then becomes the basis for an algorithmically generated image, which I fragment and recombine before using it as a model for a watercolor portrait.
+The initial observation is translated into text.
+The text then becomes the basis for an algorithmically generated image, which I fragment and recombine before using it as a model for a watercolour portrait.
 This path from body to text, from text to machine, and back to a reconsideration of the body makes any direct fixation of the other impossible.
 The resulting image remains unstable and resists final interpretation.

 Watercolour painting allows this sense of fragility and instability to be intensified.
 The fluid, translucent pigment seeps and dissolves, leaving transparent layers that reconstruct a complex realistic form on an otherwise empty surface.
 Facial features seem to assemble and disintegrate at the same time.
-Scale and proximity make the face almost corporeal — uncomfortably close, nearly physically tangible.
+Scale and proximity make the face almost corporeal, uncomfortably close and nearly physically tangible.

 bottom of page